John-p-v1999/Sonnet-Generator/README.md

 # Sonnet-Generator
-step1: download the templates folder,tokenizer.pickle files,app.py, and trained_weigts file to a single folder
+step1: download the

+          1. templates folder
+          2. tokenizer.pickle files
+          3. app.py
+          4. trained_weigts file

+  All of these files should be downloaded to a single directory

 step 2:ENVIRONMENT SETUP

-          1. tensorflow \n
+          1. tensorflow
           2. pickle
           3. numpy
           4. flask